The Complete Guide to Senior Living Security: Protecting Residents, Building Trust, and Driving Occupancy

 By fostering a culture of awareness and preparedness, communities create a proactive security environment where everyone contributes to maintaining safety and peace of mind.

-5. Implement Emergency Preparedness and Response Plans
+5. Strengthen Emergency Preparedness and Evacuation Plans

 Families who entrust their loved ones to a senior living community expect well-established protocols to ensure their safety in any situation, especially during emergency evacuations.